MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp.md

 ---
-title: Connect Google Cloud Platform to Defender for Cloud Apps
+title: Connect Google Cloud Platform
 description: This article provides information about how to connect your Google Cloud Platform to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 01/09/2023 ms.topic: how-to